hp-net/resume/_work-experiences/03-finamo.md

 to: February 2010
 print: false
 ---

-I was a **one-man army** responsible for creating a web application.
-Working remote and directly contacting with customer.
+Independently created a web application while working remotely and maintaining direct communication with the client.

-I was responsible for whole delivery process: design, develop and delivery.
+Handled the entire delivery lifecycle, including design, development, and deployment.